Enderspearl184/roblox-brick-hill/README.md

 # step TWO: roblox
 the game is uncopylocked the link is https://www.roblox.com/games/5886668460/

-open it, and edit RobloxScript in ServerScriptService
+open it, and edit the script named Loader in ServerScriptService

 change \_G.port to the port you have in fakeplayers.js